 Seeing your name at the top of a bestselling list, be it on Amazon, The New York Times, or Goodreads, is a writer’s dream.

 The reality is, however, that there is only room for one book at any given time at the peak of what is a gigantic and ever-growing pyramid of published books.

 For most of us, we have to accept that our books are probably going to reside towards the ‘fatter’ part of this best-selling pyramid.

 But this doesn’t mean that a book is unsuccessful, though.
 Depending on your goals and aspirations, success as a writer can come in many forms.

-If your measure is based only on how much money you make from your book, perhaps you might stop reading here, because I won’t be mentioning in from here on in.
+If your measure is based only on how much money you make from your book, perhaps you might stop reading here, because I won’t be mentioning it.

 Without a doubt, my most successful book to date for me has been Louis.

 The reason is that I just had to write this story about a man who helped shape my understanding of the world around me as a young boy.

 That he had died forty years before I finally wrote it gave me a sense, in an abstract way, of saying thank you to him.